SmogDr/edar_coursebook/docs/09-transf.md

 ```
 These descriptive statistics allow some quick insight into the data:

-  - Poly Sci majors identifying as male make higher median/mean salaries than those identifying as female.
+  - Poly Sci majors identifying as male make higher median/mean salaries than those identifying as female;
+  - The mean salary is higher than the median salary in both cases (note that for perfectly *normal* distributions the mean and mean are equivalent);
   - The max salary is the same for both genders and is 10x higher than the median.
-With a `min()` of 0 this implies some level of skewness in these data.
+With a `min()` of 0 for both genders, this implies some level of skewness in these data.

 ### Univariate Data Visualization
 Let's visualize these data with some basic EDA plots: